RayenBprojects/Fusion-To-CSV/README.md

 # ***ExportSketchPointsCoordinate***
 This is a script for Autodesk software "Fusion360".

-Export Selected SketchPoints Coordinate to CSVfile.
+Export Selected Point Coordinates to CSVfile.

 # Installation
 Please follow the instructions [here](https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-install-an-ADD-IN-and-Script-in-Fusion-360.html).
-Export SketchPoints Coordinate to CSVfile

 # Usage
-1. Display the sketch containing the desired points.
-2. Select the points to be exported.
+1. Select the points to be exported.
-3. Run the script.
+2. Run the script.
-4. A dialog box appears.
+3. A dialog box appears.
 Enter an arbitrary path / file name.

 # support
 The unit of the exported CSV file is the unit at the time of script execution.